Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 * The set of paths in a dataset always contains at least the empty path (representing the root directory)
-* Furthermore, it contains all contained subdirectories and files (except for ones that are ignored, e.g., hidden files etc.)
+* Furthermore, it contains all contained subdirectories and files (except for ones that are ignored due to metadata convention (see later) or adapter configuration (e.g. ignoring hidden files etc.)

 In order to have a unique representation of paths that can be used in regex patterns, all paths are normalized such that:

 * each path is relative to the directory root (which is represented by the empty string)
-* slashes are used to separate "segments" (i.e. directories, possibly ending with a file)
+* slashes are used to separate "segments"
+    (i.e. a sequence of directories, possibly ending with a file)
 * each segment between two slashes is non-empty
 * there is neither a leading nor a trailing slash (`/`)
 * paths do not contain special "file names" like `.` (current dir) or `..` (parent dir)

+**Example:** `""`, `"a"`, `"a/b/c"` are all valid paths as provided by the normalization

 ## Metadata Convention